THE SUCCESSFUL MUSCLE MAGAZINE

 Iron Man and Muscle Mag are gone.
-Flex is ceasing publication.
+Flex and Muscle & Fitness have recently only been available online..
 It is a bad time for traditional bodybuilding magazines – as well as magazines in general.
 So there is a question as to whether a print magazine in the bodybuilding world can succeed and survive at all.

 One thing is certain – if you publish a physique magazine that looks and functions like one in the 1990s it is bound to fail.
 We live in changing times and the Internet is forcing print magazines to go in new directions and serve new needs.